-Both prescription and over-the-counter medications can play a part in managing IBS; this article takes a look at both.
+Both prescription, over-the-counter medications and certain other supplements can play a part in managing IBS; this article takes a look at all of these.

-Your own doctor, dietitian or pharmacist is the best person to advise on what medications or supplements are right for your particular situation, but here is an overview so that you will be educated about what is currently available and often recommended for people with IBS.
+Your own doctor, dietitian or pharmacist is the best person to advise on what medications or supplements are right for your particular situation, but here is an overview so that you will be educated about what is currently available, often recommended for people with IBS and also about some items that are just emerging as possible solutions.

-Please note that this list is not exhaustive and will be kept updated once yearly.
+Please note that this list is not exhaustive and will be updated yearly.

 We are also not making any recommendations or providing medical advice.
 This is for information purposes only.
 Always work with your gastrointestinal medical team to determine what the most appropriate course of action is right for you.